setzler/DiDforBigData/README.md

 #### DiD for Big Data:

-This package provides a very efficient implementation of DiD in the presence of staggered treatment.
+This package provides a fast and memory-efficient implementation of DiD in the presence of staggered treatment.
 In particular, it achieves the
 following:

 1.  **Speed:** This package estimates DiD with millions of observations and staggered treatment in less than 1 minute using analytical solutions only.
 It is free from bootstrapping and free from fixed-effect regressions.
+It is orders of magnitude faster than other available software when the sample size is large (see demonstration below).
 2.  **Memory:** This package avoids memory-intensive activities like matrix-inversion and data-stacking.
-In fact, this package is entirely free of OLS.
-It uses much less memory than other packages (see demonstration below).
+It uses much less memory than other available software (see demonstration below).
 3.  **Dependencies:** This package has only *one* dependency, `data.table`, which is already installed with most R distributions.
     In case the researcher needs clustered standard errors, another